geerlingguy/ansible-role-jenkins/README.md

 Jenkins plugins to be installed automatically during provisioning.
 You can always install more plugins via the Jenkins UI at a later time, but this is helpful in getting things up and running more quickly.

+    jenkins_use_lts: false

+Jenkins will default to pull the latest jenkins version, if set to true the latest LTS will instead be installed

 ## Dependencies

   - geerlingguy.java